CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Swem recommends beginning each passage so fast you can barely manage with great effort.
 I don't think that does any good until you know the theory well.

+If you cannot reach the target speed, try dividing the passage into two sections instead of reducing step size.
+Prove to yourself that your pen can move fast enough.

+However, sometimes a smaller step makes more sense, especially at the higher speeds.
+Experiment.
+If the larger step doesn’t work, try a smaller step, or try an even larger step.

+There is no benefit to repeated failure.

 ### Faster Dictation

 Increase the speed by 10wpm, make corrections, and increase speed again until you are down to 90% accuracy.
 This is your overshoot speed.
 It will force your hand to go faster for the easy parts, and show you which parts need attention even though they seemed fine at slower speeds.

 Do your best to keep up and get at least something down for each word.
 (A sentence with one inaccurate word is better than losing the rest of the sentence.
 A hint of a word is better than nothing.)

+**Step Size**

+Previous generations of students succeeded with 10wpm steps through 80 or even 100wpm.
+I would use that size step both for increasing target speeds and repeating a passage, until you reach at least 80wpm.
+Larger steps are more likely to break you out of ruts and to highlight problem sections.
+Smaller will give you more successes and confidence.

 ### Final Dictation at Slower Speed